edwardkort/WWIDesigner/WWIDesigner/releases/2/INSTALL_README.txt

 Installation README

-This is a major-version upgrade distribution for WIDesigner and requires a full install.
-Such an upgrade is typically made when the supporting library files have changed and there are incompatibilities with the prior version.
-However, all of the files (instrument, tuning, and constraints) that you have used or made with 1.0.3 or later releases are fully compatible with this release.
+This is a patch update distribution for WIDesigner.
+But because a new program jar file (to fix a major Mac issue) has been created and several sample files have been added to the Reed Study, it is being distribute as a full install.
+All of the files (instrument, tuning, and constraints) that you have used or made with 1.0.3 or later releases are fully compatible with this release.

-Download WIDesigner-2.0.0.
+Download WIDesigner-2.0.1.
 Follow the instructions in the YouTube: http://youtu.be/nDlKJURdHfw

 If you normally keep your working files in the installation